-All the manufacturing public enterprises under study were running with big losses due to their poor performances.
+All the manufacturing public enterprises under study were running in big losses due to their poor performance.
 The personnel expenses occupied a huge portion of the operating expenses and the income generated by the employees did not cover their own expenses.
-The value added output generation was also low as compared to the expenses.
-That is why labour productivity status in financial terms was not satisfactory.
+The value added output generation was also low as compared to be expenses.
+It can thus be said that the labour productivity status in financial terms was not satisfactory.
 This fairly indicates the need to strengthen the factors directly influencing labour productivity in the enterprises.

-The factors negatively influencing labour productivity were lack of manpower planning, lack of skilled manpower, lack of technical manpower, ineffective role of trade unions, role of improper execution of the Trade Union Act, and weak employers' associations.
+The factors negatively influencing labour productivity, as viewed by the respondents, appeared to be lack of capable management and industrial disturbances.
+The other related factors were manpower planning, skilled manpower, technical manpower, trade unions, proper execution of the Trade Union Act, and employers' association.
 Particularly, labour productivity was affected the most by the lack of manpower planning (DDC and HPP), the lack of skilled and technical manpower (JCF), and the lack of capable managerial staff (HCF, RDL and LSM).